simplesamlphp/simplesamlphp/docs/simplesamlphp-advancedfeatures.md

   - `http://www.w3.org/2001/04/xmldsig-more#rsa-sha384`
   - `http://www.w3.org/2001/04/xmldsig-more#rsa-sha512`

 These options can be configured globally in the `config/config.php`-file, or per SP/IdP by adding them to the hosted metadata for the SP/IdP.
 The configuration in the metadata for the SP/IdP takes precedence over the global configuration.
+Note that if wish to set the metadata.sign.privatekey and metadata.sign.certificate in a metadata file you need to also set metadata.sign.enable=true in that metadata file.

 There is also an additional fallback for the private key and the certificate.
 If `metadata.sign.privatekey` and `metadata.sign.certificate` isn't configured, SimpleSAMLphp will use the `privatekey`, `privatekey_pass` and `certificate` options in the metadata for the SP/IdP.